japila-books/spark-sql-internals/docs/logical-operators/CreateDataSourceTableCommand.md

 `run` link:spark-sql-SessionCatalog.adoc#createTable[creates a new table] in a session-scoped `SessionCatalog`.

-NOTE: `run` uses the input `SparkSession` to link:spark-sql-SparkSession.adoc#sessionState[access SessionState] that in turn is used to link:spark-sql-SessionState.adoc#catalog[access the current SessionCatalog].
+NOTE: `run` uses the input `SparkSession` to link:SparkSession.md#sessionState[access SessionState] that in turn is used to link:spark-sql-SessionState.adoc#catalog[access the current SessionCatalog].

 Internally, `run` link:spark-sql-DataSource.adoc#resolveRelation[creates a BaseRelation] to access the table's schema.